UCLALibrary/libraryweb-ucla_search/README.md

-This module provides a simple search form for searching specific targets (site and external).
+This module provides routines for building searches to various targets, and for logging searches to database.

-It also has logic for logging searches to database, and for connecting the UI to the form handler(s) which route the search to the correct target.
+Any search UI should be implemented as a separate module, with this ucla_search module as a dependency.